wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-teamwork-endpoint/includes/7-exercise-activity-feed.md

 ## Update the tab's code

 The last step is to add code to call Microsoft Graph.

+Locate and open the **./src/client/MsGraphTeamworkTab/MsGraphTeamworkTab.tsx** file that contains our tab.

 Locate the `return` statement and add the following code immediately before it:

 ```typescript
 const sendActivityMessage = useCallback(async() => {